gmitirol/empop-use/docs/using_empop.md

 The neighbors' display follows the same principles as the summary of matches (refer to 4.3.
 Details).
 Differences between query and database mitotypes are treated as (biological) **events**.

-- Definition of an **Event**:
-    An **event** reflects the biological significance of a difference, rather than the absolute number of differing nucleotides.
+Definition of an **Event**: An **event** reflects the biological significance of a difference, rather than the absolute number of differing nucleotides.

-- **Examples**:
+**Examples**:
 - A tandem deletion (or insertion) in the AC-repeat region between positions 514–524 is considered one event, representing a single difference between otherwise matching mitotypes, i.e., 523del 524del, 524.1A 524.2C, etc ...
--   The 6 bp "Chibcha" deletion between positions 105–110 or 106–111 is considered on event.
+- The 6 bp "Chibcha" deletion between positions 105–110 or 106–111 is considered one event.
--   The 9 bp deletion between positions 8281–8290 is considered on event.
+- The 9 bp deletion between positions 8281–8290 is considered one event.

 Additional Information:
 - Differences between the query mitotype and its neighbors are detailed in the following columns: